atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Log a message containing the customer identifier passed into the operation.

-1. Drag a ?Log Message? from the Activity Bar -> General onto the canvas.
+1. Drag a 'Log Message' from the Activity Bar -> General onto the canvas.

 ![](/images/3SJ_Image_26.gif)